 All international students must purchase a South Africa-based health insurance policy in order to be eligible for a student visa.
 The host university can advise on providers.
 This can cost around R350 per month of study.

 All international students must purchase a university-specific health insurance policy dependant on the host university they attend.
 All students will be expected to purchase the university-specific policy unless the host university agrees to waive it.
-Leeds can advise on the waiver process.
-Costs are outlined below based on the 2016/17 academic year (all figures quoted in US dollars and based on a full academic year).
+It is increasingly rare for US universities to agree to waive their insurance requirements due to the complexity of healthcare legislation and the high cost of healthcare in the USA.
+You will need to contact your host university after you have been accepted to enquire about the waiver request process.
+The costs outlined below are based on the 2017/18 academic year and are subject to change (all figures quoted in US dollars and based on a full academic year).

 - Embry Riddle Aeronautical University: $2024

 - Georgia Institute of Technology: $1856